BenMannMann/ArchLinuxBTW/README.md

 Latest NVIDIA drivers have broken Zeditor.
 A workaround to open it is to run the following command:
 `env -u WAYLAND_DISPLAY zeditor`

+### Twitch TUI Tokens
+Generated with https://twitchtokengenerator.com/.
+Use the refresh token to generate a new access token if it expires.

 ## Commands
 - `pacman -S <package>` -> Install a Package
 - `pacman -Syu` -> Upgrade all Packages